unitycatalog/unitycatalog/docs/ai/client.md

 ### Caveats for Databricks

 - **Python Version**: Python 3.10 or higher is **required** when using `databricks-connect` for serverless compute.
-- **Databricks Connect**: To create UC functions using SQL body definitions or to execute functions using serverless compute, `databricks-connect` version `15.1.0` or higher is required.
+- **Databricks Connect**: To create UC functions using SQL body definitions or to execute functions using serverless compute, `databricks-connect` version `15.1.0` is required.
+This is the only supported version that is compatible.
 - **Serverless Compute**: Function creation and execution using `databricks-connect` require serverless compute.
-Classic SQL Warehouses are not supported.
 - **Warehouse**: If the `warehouse_id` is not provided during client initialization, `databricks-connect` with serverless compute will be used.
+    - Classic SQL Warehouses are not supported for function execution due to excessive latency, long startup times, and noticeable overhead with executing functions.
+    Function creation can run on any Warehouse type.
+    - The SQL Warehouse must be of a serverless type for function execution.
+To learn more about the different warehouse types, see [the docs](https://docs.databricks.com/en/admin/sql/warehouse-types.html).

 ### Environment Variables for Databricks